solliancenet/challenge-big-data-vis/hands-on-lab/unguided-challenge.md

 ![Sample Completed  Power BI Report](media/pbi-desktop-full-report.png 'Sample Completed  Power BI Report')

 ##### Hints, Tips, and Resources

-- Feel Free to experiment with or create alternate visulizations
+-   the Azure Databricks connection should use **direct query** mode
+-   the Azure databricks conenction should use **token** for the user name and the password is the same as the Access token we generated from Azure Data Factory
 -   All visualizations should be linked and provide cross filter functionality
+-   Feel Free to experiment with or create alternate visualizations

 ## Exercise 8: Deploy intelligent web app (Optional)
 Duration: 20 minutes